 Total Duration (mins) |

-Students preparing to appear for SAT in 2023, should also check out the SAT syllabus for 2023 and prepare accordingly.
+Students preparing to appear for SAT in 2025, should also check out the SAT syllabus for 2025 and check out the essential SAT books which cover the latest SAT pattern required to prepare for SAT examination and plan accordingly.
+Also, do not forget to check the SAT exam pattern marking scheme.

 The level of ease of the new SAT pattern solely depends on the applicant's preparation for the exam.
 The new SAT exam pattern has its pros like its shorter in duration, its now digital, the time for answering questions on SAT is 68% higher than on ACT, the reading and writing section is now one section and calculators can be used for all math questions on SAT.
 The ease is definitely for giving the exam but the syllabus and prep tips remain constant.